Three Brim Hat Ideas for Chilly Days

 Named after the French word for bell and immensely popular in the 20s and 30s, today's cloche hats are a bold blend of old and new.
 The all-around brim offers ample sun protection and face framing, without blocking your vision.
 Pair a romantic, flower-embellished vintage cloche with a bell-sleeve sweater dress.
 A sleek grosgrain-ribbon-trimmed cloche quietly complements a large-print wrap dress.

-In the mood for brimless headwear, too?
+Interested in brimless hats, too?
 Read here for stylish and simple ideas.